metaphorical/quantum-blockchain/docmentation/whitepaper.md

 ## Purpose

-It started as a purely academic experiment, and it is still considered exactly tahat.
+It started as a purely academic experiment, and it is still considered exactly that.

 Main prpose of QBC is to be as generelly useful to anyone needing blockchain to strengten data security but provide possibility of reducing throughput of the system as little as possible.

-Built with integration and decoupling possibilities in mind, with idea to provide nice APIs and multi variant configurable solution it is fully built with evolutionary architecture principles in mind.
+Built with integration and decoupling possibilities in mind, with idea to provide nice APIs and multi variant configurable solution.

+It is fully built with evolutionary architecture principles in mind.